Home /

 Agent Discovery

 GET /.well-known/agent.json is the preferred public discovery URL.
 GET /.well-known/agent is the public fallback, and GET /api/docs/agent/spec is the canonical framework route.
-In Next.js, all three return the same small JSON document generated from docs.config.
+Next.js wires these with withDocs().
+TanStack Start, SvelteKit, Astro, and Nuxt scaffold one public forwarder each, so the well-known aliases share the same docs server handler.

 Agents should fetch it before choosing a transport.
 It tells them:

-For Next.js apps, withDocs() wires /.well-known/agent.json, /.well-known/agent, and /api/docs/agent/spec into the same shared /api/docs handler automatically.
-The generated spec also includes agentSpecDefault: "/.well-known/agent.json" and agentSpecFallback: "/.well-known/agent" so downstream integrations do not need to hard-code the preference themselves.
+The generated spec includes agentSpecDefault: "/.well-known/agent.json" and agentSpecFallback: "/.well-known/agent" so downstream integrations do not need to hard-code the preference themselves.
+It also includes robots.route so agents can find the static crawl policy without guessing.

 Choosing Between Them